July 3, 2023

 3. Take a risk-based and proactive approach

 Many payment regulations (typically relating to AML, CFT, and fraud) require companies to take a risk-based approach to compliance, assessing the risk that individual customers or clients present, and then adjusting their response to meet the perceived threat.
-The risk-based approach is recommended by the international AML/CFT standard-setting organization, the Financial Action Task Force (FATF), and is a way to balance regulatory obligations with budgetary limitations and efficiency needs.
+The risk-based approach is recommended by the international AML/CFT standard-setting organisation, the Financial Action Task Force (FATF), and is a way to balance regulatory obligations with budgetary limitations and efficiency needs.

 Risk-based compliance essentially means that companies should apply more robust compliance measures to higher-risk customers while applying simplified measures to lower-risk customers – thus protecting the experiences of products and services as much as possible.